-Without question, our best-read content is about the CDP vs. DMP: the differences, the similarities, and, ultimately, which platform is best for marketing professionals.
+Without question, our best-read content is about the CDP vs. DMP: the differences, the similarities, and, ultimately, which platform is best for business technology users

 More than a year since we published the original blog on the topic — and some time since we consolidated it all into an eBook — it’s time to advance the discussion further.